rencire/wofl/README.md

 # TODO
 - [] add a `default.nix` for packaging.
 - [] add script to update nixpkgs versions for all templates
+- [] add logic to change nixpkgs branch (nix/sources.json) depending on which os we are using
+- [] add screencast on using the tools